ktht/delphes/README.md

 * average number of PU interactions is reduced from 50 to 32, corresponding to 69.2 mb minimum bias cross section in 2017 and 2018 data-taking period (see [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/LumiPublicResults));
 * jet cone radius decreased from 0.5 to 0.4;
+* save the actual event number, not the entry number to the `Event.Number` branch;
+* save all information pulled from `GenEventInfoProduct`;
 * technical changes which allow to run `DelphesCMSFWLite` anywhere (not just in the root directory of this repository).

 Running in CMSSW